michaeltoohig/ugamusic-downloader/README.md

 # Ugamusic Downloader

+> Does not work as intended.
+TinyDB can not handle multiple processes.
+Will replace with database with sqlite.

 This is a simple downloader for (Ugamusic)[www.ugamusic.biz].
 It will find and download new songs from the `Hot100` list.
 But it keeps a simple database so that it won't download any songs more than once and uses a task manager to add automatic retries to failed downloads.

 Run this script once a day or once a week to get the newest hot 100 songs.